mnot/I-D/dnsop-onion-tld/draft.md

-1. Users: human users are expected to recognize .onion names as having different security properties, and also being only available through software that is aware of Onion routing.
+1. Users: human users are expected to recognize .onion names as having different security properties, and also being only available through software that is aware of onion addresses.

-2. Application Software: Applications SHOULD recognize .onion names as special by either invoking Onion routing directly, or using a proxy (e.g., SOCKS
+2. Application Software: Applications SHOULD recognize .onion names as special by either accessing them directly, or using a proxy (e.g., SOCKS
 {{RFC1928}}) to do so.
 Applications that are not able or configured to do so SHOULD generate an error upon use of .onion, and SHOULD NOT perform a DNS lookup.

-3. Name Resolution APIs and Libraries: Resolvers SHOULD either respond to requests for .onion names by invoking Onion routing (directly or with a proxy), or by responding with NXDOMAIN.
+3. Name Resolution APIs and Libraries: Resolvers SHOULD either respond to requests for .onion names by resolving them (see {{tor-rendezvous}}) or by responding with NXDOMAIN.

 4. Caching DNS Servers: Caching servers SHOULD NOT attempt to look up records for .onion names.
 They SHOULD generate NXDOMAIN for all such queries.